|Actual Metal Weight:||0.1867 ozt|

 The Swiss 20 Franc Helvetia Gold Coin was minted from 1897-1935.
 Swiss Helvetias are .900 pure gold, and features .1867 troy oz of gold content.
-It is commonly referred to at the "Vreneli" coin, deriving from the word "Verena," which is the personification of Switzerland, much like Lady Liberty represents the United States.
+It is commonly referred to at the "Vreneli" coin, deriving from the word "Verena," an early Christian Saint that was later associated with Helvetia, the female personification of Switzerland, much like Lady Liberty represents the United States.

 On the reverse is the Swiss cross centered on a shield, which is surrounded by an oak branch.
 The coin's denomination, "20 FR" and the mint year are also featured.

 *This is a stock photo for reference.
 Coins are various dates.